ronnyerrmann/primes_optimisation/README.md

 Needed less than 1 seconds for primes up to 1E6.

 Needed about 4 seconds for primes up to 10E6 when the other 7 cores are free and the numbers are not printed out.
+About 2 seconds comes from the printing of the numbers.

+## primes_java_v1.cpp
+* Only doing the necessary calculations, each number and each prime are calculated consecutively

+Needed less than 2 seconds for primes up to 1E6.

-About 2 second comes from the printing of the numbers.
+Needed about 6 seconds for primes up to 10E6 when the other 7 cores are free and the numbers are not printed out.
+About 2 seconds comes from the printing of the numbers.